 - For the second 6 months, the driver may have no more than three passengers under the age of 20, with the exception of immediate family members

 - For the first 12 months, driving is not permitted between 1 a.m. and 5 a.m. unless a supervising driver is present.
-The one exception is on approved agricultural business
+The one exception is for approved agricultural business

 - Cell phone use, even hands-free, is prohibited at all times.
 The only exception is if you need to report an emergency.

 At 18 years old teens can graduate to a full license.
 At this time there are no more restrictions that must be followed.

 Once a teen driver obtains an intermediate license or above, they are required to carry insurance in compliance with the state law.
 Most teens can be added to the insurance policy of a parent or guardian for as long as they live at home or are away at school, or teens can opt to get their own insurance.